Space warfare: Direct ascent

 The modern incarnations of the ASM-135 ASAT program are the so-called direct-ascent anti-satellite weapons.
 These weapons are usually either ballistic or anti-ballistic interceptor missiles, which ascend directly from Earth to intercept their target and have been adapted to the anti-satellite role.
-To date, four countries have demonstrated their ability to launch these weapons, the USA, the PRC, India, and Russia, but so far none have conducted such an attack on another country’s satellites.
+To date, four countries have demonstrated their ability to launch these weapons, the US, the PRC, India, and Russia, but so far none have conducted such an attack on another country's satellites.

 Direct-ascent ASATs leverage existing technologies and launch platforms to neutralize both space-based and ground-based targets.
 This option tends to be highly destructive and indiscriminate as any attack will produce space debris, which can indiscriminately affect other satellites in similar orbits.
 While this option comes with the benefit of leveraging existing technologies and a certain element of surprise, as an attack cannot be detected until a missile has exited its silo, there are significant downsides.
 Firstly, there is the cost disparity of using an ICBM or ABM to kill a small and inexpensive satellite.
 Additionally, these missiles are not designed to send payloads out to geocentric orbit, as such they can only affect targets in low earth orbit and only in a target area centered around the static location of the missile itself.